doctr.io#

 Implements a non-textual element

-• geometry – bounding box of the word in format ((xmin, ymin), (xmax, ymax)) where coordinates are relative to the page’s size.
+artefact_type: the type of artefact confidence: the confidence of the type prediction geometry: bounding box of the word in format ((xmin, ymin), (xmax, ymax)) where coordinates are relative to

 A Block is a collection of Lines (e.g. an address written on several lines) and Artefacts (e.g. a graph with its title underneath).